 On 23 May, the Forum met with Ara Institute’s Council Chair Thérèse Arseneau and Chief Executive Tony Gray.
 There was a strong affirmation of the value of the CREDS Education and Training Governance Group convened by Mayor David Ayers with CE Jim Palmer since 2015.

-The discussion also included the regional submission (217kB) in April 2019 on the proposed reform of vocational education (RoVE) and challenges and opportunities for the tertiary education and training sector in Canterbury.
+The discussion also included the regional submission (PDF file, 217KB) in April 2019 on the proposed reform of vocational education (RoVE) and challenges and opportunities for the tertiary education and training sector in Canterbury.

 Mayoral Forum highlights